Community Development

 Income-generating projects, such as honey production, sewing groups and chicken farming projects, are providing an alternative to dependence on park resources.

-To refine monitoring and promote responsible harvesting, a receipt system has been implemented, requiring fishers to document both their sales and catches.
+To refine monitoring and promote responsible harvesting, the receipt system has continued, requiring fishers to document both their sales and catches.
 The “Fish to Fork” is a pilot scheme in King’s Camp, a fishing community residing within the park.
 The project’s objective is to see better, more equitable, returns for the local fishing community and once realised, to expand to fishing camps outside of the park.

 In a landscape that is shared by people and wildlife, human-wildlife conflict is a major focus.
 Crop damage by elephant and predation on cattle and goats by hyaena and lion continues to cause conflict.
 The installation of electric-fenced nutrition gardens and solar-powered boreholes has safeguarded over 150 families from crop raiding and drought, and the implementation of real-time HWC tracking technology helps the park collaborate with communities in conflict management.